Possible large CP violation in charmed $\Lambda_b$ decays: Abstract

 \section{Abstract}

 We propose that the cascade decay $\Lambda_b \to D(\to K^+\pi^-) N(\to p\pi^-)$ may serve as the discovery channel for baryonic CP violation.
-This decay chain is contributed by dominantly the amplitudes with the intermediate $D$ state as $D^0$ or $\bar{D}^0$.
+This decay chain is contributed by, dominantly, the amplitudes with the intermediate $D$ state as $D^0$ or $\bar{D}^0$.
 The large weak phase between the two kinds of amplitudes suggests the possibility of significant CP violation.
 While the presence of undetermined strong phases may complicate the dependence of CP asymmetry, our phenomenological analysis demonstrates that CP violation remains prominent across a broad range of strong phases.
-Considering the anticipated luminosity of LHCb, we conclude that this decay channel offers a promising opportunity to uncover CP violation in the baryon sector.
+The mechanism also applies to similar decay modes such as $\Lambda_b \rightarrow D(\rightarrow K^+ K^-) \Lambda$.
+Considering the anticipated luminosity of LHCb, we conclude that these decay channels offer a promising opportunity to uncover CP violation in the baryon sector.

-{\it Introduction.---}In modern particle physics, CP violation has gained increasing significance, particularly as one of the three Sakharov criteria for explaining the baryon asymmetry in the universe~\cite{Sakharov:1967dj}.
+{\it Introduction.---}In modern particle physics, CP violation has gained increasing significance, particularly as one of the three Sakharov criteria for explaining the baryon asymmetry in the Universe~\cite{Sakharov:1967dj}.
 While the Cabibbo-Kobayashi-Maskawa (CKM) mechanism~\cite{Cabibbo:1963yz, Kobayashi:1973fv} in the standard model naturally incorporates CP violation, its magnitude is insufficient to fully account for the observed baryon asymmetry, which remains one of the most intriguing puzzles in contemporary physics~\cite{Bernreuther:2002uj, Canetti:2012zc}.
 It is worth noting that CP violation has been extensively studied in mesonic systems~\cite{Christenson:1964fg, NA31:1988eyf, BaBar:2001pki, Belle:2001zzw, Belle:2010xyn, BaBar:2010hvw, LHCb:2012xkq, LHCb:2013syl, LHCb:2019hro}, but has yet to be examined in any baryonic system.
-Therefore, given its closer connection to the baryon asymmetry in the universe, the investigation of CP violation in the baryon sector remains a critical task in experimental research.
+Therefore, given its closer connection to the baryon asymmetry in the Universe, the investigation of CP violation in the baryon sector remains a critical task in experimental research.